AngeloJacobo/DDR3-Notes/README.md

         // The other will output D1,D3,D5,D7 serially.
 You route its output to the D1 pin of the ODDR.
        ```
        ![image](https://user-images.githubusercontent.com/87559347/217683606-c43ca1e0-aff3-4ef9-93ac-cae2299651a9.png)
-    -  IODELAY2 is not used "due to some internal hardware issues of Spartan 6"
+    -  IODELAY2 is not used "due to some internal hardware issues of Spartan 6".
+In read operation, "PLL dynamic phase shift is used in lieu of IODELAY2 primitive for phase shift alignment between READ DQS strobe and 'ck' signal".
         - The first instance of IODELAY2 is used as input delay for read operation, delay the `dq_r` by half clock period by default so `ck` can now sample the DQ at center of the data eye, instead of using `ck_90` and `ck_270` to sample the DQ.
 The delay can be adjusted for MPR read calibration method.
         - The second instance of IODELAY is used also as input delay but for write operation, delay the `dq_w` output from ODDR2 (clocked by `ck`) by 90 from DQS instead of using `ck_90` to clock ODDR2.
 This delay is for write calibration levelling.
         ```